sriharivishnu/AWS_Notes/CLF-C01/S07_Databases.md

 - NoSQL database - not a relational database
 - Scales to massive workloads, distributed "serverless" database
 - Millions of requests per seconds, trillions of rows, 100s of TB of storage
-- Fast and consisten in performance
+- Fast and consistent in performance
 - Single-digit millisecond latency - low latency retrieval
 - Integrated with IAM for security, authorization, and administration
 - Low cost and auto scaling capabilities